amLiux/BrainyBoard/README.md

 openai_api_key=<your_openai_api_key>
 ```

-- `slack_token`: The Slack bot token that you received when you created your bot.
-You can find this token in the "OAuth & Permissions" page of your Slack app settings.
+- `slack_token`: The Slack API token for your bot user.
+You can find instructions on how to create a Slack bot and obtain its token in the [Slack documentation](https://api.slack.com/authentication/basics).

-- `signing_secret`: The signing secret that you received when you created your Slack app.
-You can find this secret in the "Basic Information" page of your Slack app settings.
+- `signing_secret`: The signing secret for your Slack bot.
+You can find instructions on how to obtain this secret in the [Slack documentation](https://api.slack.com/authentication/verifying-requests-from-slack).

-- `trello_token`: The Trello API token that you obtained by following the Trello API documentation.
+- `trello_token`: The Trello API token for your account.
+You can generate a token by following the instructions in the [Trello documentation](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/).

-- `trello_api_key`: The Trello API key that you obtained by following the Trello API documentation.
+- `trello_api_key`: The Trello API key for your account.
+You can generate an API key by following the instructions in the [Trello documentation](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/).

-- `board_id`: The ID of the Trello board that you want to use for ticket management.
+- `board_id`: The ID of the Trello board you want to access.
+You can find the ID in the board URL or by using the [Trello API](https://developer.atlassian.com/cloud/trello/rest/api-group-boards/).

-- `slack_endpoint`: The endpoint of your Slack app.
-This value should be `slack/events`.
+- `slack_endpoint`: The Slack Events API endpoint for your bot.
+You can find instructions on how to set up this endpoint in the [Slack documentation](https://api.slack.com/events-api).
+Most of the times this is setup to `slack/events`

-- `destination_language`: The destination language for translation.
-You can choose any language supported by the Google Cloud Translate API.
+- `destination_language`: The language to translate the user's message to before sending it to the ChatGPT model.
+You can find a list of supported languages and their language codes in the [Google Cloud Translate documentation](https://cloud.google.com/translate/docs/languages).

-- `openai_api_key`: The OpenAI API key that you obtained by following the OpenAI API documentation.
+- `openai_api_key`: The API key for the OpenAI GPT-3 model.
+You can find instructions on how to obtain this key in the [OpenAI documentation](https://beta.openai.com/docs/api-reference/authentication).

 To start the chatbot, run the following command in the `BrainyBoard` directory:
 `python bot.py`